 The ending of a marriage can be one of the most emotional and stressful experiences that a person can go through in life.
 This is especially the case when the breakup is not amicable.
-At SG Murphy Solicitors we bring a combination of empathy, communication, support, experience, knowledge, determination and skills to ensure your rights are upheld and the process is as quick and stress free as possible.
+Our divorce solicitors offer expert support through this challenging period in your life, taking some of the weight off your shoulders and protecting your interests.

-Read our Five Star reviews to see why hundreds of clients across Northern Ireland continually choose SG Murphy solicitors to represent and advise them.
+Read our Five Star reviews to see why hundreds of clients across Northern Ireland continually choose SG Murphy Solicitors to represent and advise them.

 Our business grows by our customers recommending us.
 Our satisfied clients trust us to the extent they refer us to their friends and family, knowing we will do a similarly excellent job for them.

-If your spouse refuses to return the Acknowledgement of Service then an application needs to be made to the court to prove that the Divorce petition was served properly on the spouse.
+If your spouse refuses to return the Acknowledgement of Service, then an application needs to be made to the court to prove that the divorce petition was served properly on the spouse.